No, Pippa And Kate Middleton And Meghan Markle Are Not Feuding Despite Reports

 — Wedding News (@NewsWedding) February 9, 2017

-However, there was no feud between the sisters and even though it is accurate that Kate will not act as Pippa’s maid of honor, the decision is based on proper royal etiquette and has been made so that the Duchess will not steal the spotlight from her sister.
+However, there was no feud between the sisters, and even though it is accurate that Kate will not act as Pippa’s maid of honor, the decision is based on proper royal etiquette and has been made so that the duchess will not steal the spotlight from her sister.

 The most recent claims are based on a new beauty that has stepped onto the royal stage.
 Suits actress Meghan Markle is currently the serious girlfriend of Prince Harry.
 The couple has been reportedly dating since summer of 2016, yet Prince Harry did not make the romance official until November.
 It’s being reported that the two will make their first public appearance as a couple at Pippa and James’ wedding this May.
 These claims have since sparked new rumors by tabloids such as Life & Style, which now states that Pippa is annoyed with Prince Harry and Markle due to their supposed intention to make her wedding about their own declaration of love.
 Gossip Cop notes the details stated in the false tabloid claim.